clicknium/clicknium-docs/doc/api/python/exceptions/notsupportedoperationerror.md

 - extends: [NotSupportedError](./doc/api/python/exceptions/notsupportederror.md)

-**NotSupportedOperationError is raised when the method is invoked by a UI element which does not support the type of operation.
-Eg: can not set text for an image UiElement.**
+**NotSupportedOperationError is raised when the method is invoked by a UI element which does not support the type of operation.**

-## Constructor<!-- {docsify-ignore} -->
 - [message](#message)
 - [stacktrace](#stacktrace)
 - [automation_tech](#automationtech)